KenHino/Discvar/README.md

 ```
 If you need only minimum requirements, remove `--with dev`.
 If you want to install documentation, change it to `--with dev,docs`.

-Then, you can use Pompon by
+Then, you can use Discvar by
 ```bash
 $ poetry run python xxx.py
 ```